Dependency Injection

 IOcelotBuilder AddOcelotUsingBuilder(this IServiceCollection services, IConfiguration configuration, Func<IMvcCoreBuilder, Assembly, IMvcCoreBuilder> customBuilder);

-These methods with custom builder allow you to use your any desired JSON library for (de)serialization.
-But we are going to create custom MvcCoreBuilder with support of JSON services, such as System.Text.Json.
-To do that we need to call AddJsonOptions extension of the MvcCoreMvcCoreBuilderExtensions class (NuGet package: Microsoft.AspNetCore.Mvc.Core) in Startup.cs:
+These methods with a custom builder allow you to use any desired JSON library for (de)serialization.
+However, we are going to create a custom MvcCoreBuilder with support for JSON services, such as System.Text.Json.
+To do that, we need to call the AddJsonOptions extension of the MvcCoreMvcCoreBuilderExtensions class (NuGet Microsoft.AspNetCore.Mvc.Core package) in Program:

 .AddLogging()